stassa/thelma/README.md

 Thelma is an Inductive Logic Programming system.
 In particular, it is an implementation of Meta-Interpretive Learning [(Muggleton et al. 2014)], similar to [Metagol].
-It learns first order logic hypotheses in the form of dyadic datalog definite programs.
+It learns first order logic theories in the form of dyadic datalog definite programs.
 It is trained on examples given as ground unit clauses and with background knowledge given as arbitrary Prolog programs.

 As a MIL implementation, Thelma can perform predicate invention and can learn recursive hypotheses, including hypotheses with mutually recursive clauses.